 Not too long ago, it was the norm to board a plane and know that you were entirely unreachable for the duration of your journey.
 There was nothing to do but switch off and enjoy a good book, have a snooze, or watch the inflight entertainment system.

-But now in this digitally-demanding age, more and more airlines are introducing onboard Wi-Fi so that passengers can share their trip on social media and business travelers can use their flight time productively.
+But in today’s digitally-demanding age, more and more airlines are introducing onboard Wi-Fi so that passengers can share their trips on social media and business travelers can use their flight time productively.

 Around a decade ago, when airplane Wi-Fi was first introduced, it was expensive and slow, with just enough bandwidth to satisfy a few laptops or Blackberry phones.
 But with the surge in smart device ownership, airlines are now exploring and implementing more advanced options to improve connectivity.